 She holds an MFA in choreography from CalArts, a BFA in ballet from Texas Christian University, an AA from Swedish Institute NYC and has taught at CalArts, UCLA, and Butler University.
 At CSUF, Lisa teaches modern technique, anatomy/kinesiology for dancers, composition, and theory and critique.

 Lisa’s research centers the effects of mindfulness practices utilized by college dancers.
 She is currently working to establish an industry standard questionnaire that will help measure the results of their implementation.

 I teach from a belief that we reach our ultimate potential when we work mindful rigor, acknowledging each other’s differing individual gifts and communal contributions.
 I inform my teaching with an active and intentional, respect for people of all ethnicities, body types, genders, gender identities, religions, ages, sexual orientations, abilities, socioeconomic backgrounds, regions, and nationalities.

 By creating an environment of awareness, deep listening, and respect, I seek to empower each student with the courage to embark upon their personal journey, wherever that may lead.

-The department of theatre and dance acknowledges our presence on the traditional, ancestral and unceded territory of the Gabrielino/Tongva Nation.
-We pay our respects to the Indigenous land caretakers past, present, and emerging.
-For more information please visit: http://www.gabrielinotribe.org/
+I acknowledge my presence at the CSUF campus on the traditional and ancestral territory of the Gabrielino/Tongva peoples.
+I pay my respects to the Indigenous land caretakers of the past, present, and emerging.